AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/analytics-using-web-sdk.md

 Analysis Workspace is a powerful tool within Adobe Analytics that allows to explore and visualize data in a flexible and interactive manner.
 It provides a drag-and-drop interface to create custom reports, perform advanced segmentation, and apply various data visualizations.

 Let's reopen the Analysis Workspace project created in the [Setup Analytics](#setup-analytics---report-suite-analysis-workspace) step.
 In the **Top Pages** section, examine various metrics such as visits, unique visitors, entries, bounce rate, and more.
 To assess the performance of WKND pages and home page CTAs, drag-and-drop the WKND-specific dimensions (WKND Page Name, WKND CTA Name) and metrics (WKND CTA Click Event).
-These insights are valuable for marketers to understand which CTAs are more effective and make data-driven decisions aligned with their business objectives.
+These insights are valuable for marketers to understand which CTAs are more effective and make data-driven decisions, aligned with their business objectives.

 To visualize user journeys, use the Flow visualization, starting with the **WKND Page Name** and expanding into various paths.